anxinzhou/Ethereum-development-for-beginner/README.md

   deployer.deploy(example);
 };
 ```
-In this code, the string "Storage" should match the name of our smart contract.
+In this code, the parameter "Storage" should match the name of our smart contract.
 Note that the script filename's prefix *2_* is necessary because it specifies the order of deploying smart contracts.
 The prefix *1_* is natively used by Truffle.

 6\.
 Deploy the smart contract